AlicemSu62/biol217_2024/Metagenomics.md

 The figure shows contig graphs drawn by Bandage, a graphical user interface (GUI) program.

+Assessment of Assembly Quality

+Quast, a QUality ASsessment Tool, is utilized to evaluate genome assembly, particularly the results obtained from megahit.
+To initiate the evaluation process, navigate to the Quast folder using the terminal and execute the following command:

 N50 value and relevance: N50 where the lengths of aligned blocks are counted instead of the contig lengths.
 I.e., if a contig has a missassembly with respect to the reference, the contig is broken into smaller pieces.
 This metric is computed only if a reference genome is computed.
 How many contigs are assembled: 57414
 - Methanoculleus_bourgensis_MS2:	958